kriasoft/Folder-Structure-Conventions/README.md

 ### Automated tests

-Automated tests are usually place into the `test` or, less commonly, into the `tests` folder.
+Automated tests are usually placed into the `test` or, less commonly, into the `tests` folder.

 > **Q: Why tests are placed into a seporate folder, as opposed to having them closer to the code under test?**
 >